The Life and Times of Grizzly Adams: Production

 The Life and Times of Grizzly Adams TV series was created by Charles E. Sellier Jr. and produced through Schick Sunn Classic Pictures, a company based in Park City, Utah and operated by its founding executives, Patrick Frawley, Charles E. Sellier Jr., and Rayland Jenson.
 Parts of the series were shot in the Uinta National Forest, Wasatch National Forest, and Park City.
 The low-budget independent studio successfully introduced innovative marketing and promotional methods.
 Its 1974 Grizzly Adams movie was a runaway success.
 Produced on a small $140,000 budget, the film grossed over $45 million at the domestic box office and $65 million worldwide.
 It was the 7th highest-grossing film of 1974.
 The 43% market share captured by a 1976 airing of the film on NBC led to network executives green-lighting the television series.
 The series drew a 32% market share, a significant figure to this day.
 The series also aired at a time when the environmental movement was beginning to flourish.

 Bozo was purchased from a Kansas zoo, and trained by R.E.
 (Bob) Leonard.

-The show's theme song, “Maybe,” was written and sung by Thom Pace.
-The song was released as a single in Europe, where it reached number one, and in 1980 won Germany's Goldene Europa award for best song.
+The show's theme song, "Maybe," was written and sung by Thom Pace.
+The song was released as a single in Europe.
+It spent nine weeks at number 1 in the single charts in Germany from November 19, 1979, to January 20, 1980.
+In Switzerland it reached number 2 and in Austria it rose to number 8.
+In 1980, it won Germany's Goldene Europa award for best song.
 At the beginning of each episode, part of the theme song is sung, while at the end, the entire theme song is sung.
 "Mad Jack" also introduces the circumstances of Grizzly Adams, referring to him as a "greenhorn", his friendship with Ben and all of the animals.
-After selling many products bearing the Grizzly Adams brand name, the brand was eventually trademarked by its creator, film producer, Charles E. Sellier, Jr. Following Sellier's death in early 2011, the brand rights were transferred to Grizzly Adams LLC.
+After selling many products bearing the Grizzly Adams brand name, the brand was eventually trademarked by its creator, film producer, Charles E. Sellier Jr. Following Sellier's death in early 2011, the brand rights were transferred to Grizzly Adams LLC.

 Production for the series also took place in Utah, with location work in Arizona and Ruidoso, New Mexico, depending on weather conditions, due to the similarities in terrain.
-As with the film, animals were provided and trained by the Olympic Game Farm, housed at a second game farm built at Woodland.
+As with the film, animals were provided and trained by the Olympic Game Farm, housed at a second game farm built at Woodland, Utah.
 A scaled-down version of Grizzly Adams' cabin, used to make Dan Haggerty appear taller, is currently located at the Olympic Game Farm in Sequim, Washington.